joaomdsg/actions-with-docker-example/README.md

 ```

 ## CI/CD pipeline
-The pipeline configuration consists of a yml file in `.github/workflows/ci.yml`.
-Tis file is automatically picked up by github and executes the tasks below on every new git push.
+The pipeline configuration is defined in a YAML file located at `.github/workflows/ci.yml`.
+This file is automatically detected by GitHub and triggers the defined tasks every time a new Git push is made.

 To push a new image to the GitHub registry, the pipeline must first authenticate itself by searching for a secret named `GHCR_TOKEN`.
 This secret should contain a personal access token for GitHub with write permission to packages.
 If the token does not exist, it must be generated and manually added as a secret in the repository settings.